Help us improve our website content by rating this page.

 - Special Admission Requirements

-Advanced Diploma of Design for Live Production, Theatre and Events : Costume
+Advanced Diploma of Live Production, Theatre and Events (Technical Production) : Props and Scenery

 This nationally recognised qualification provides skills and experience consistent with the growing needs of the entertainment industry.